What is a watershed?

 - Stream bank/road bank erosion

-- Storm water run-off
+- Agricultural, urban, and storm water run-off